-Note: The Deep Power Down option is not supported in 128-Mb dual-die stack.
+Deep Power Down Mode is not supported in an 128Mb MCP device.

 5.2.2 Configuration Register 1

 Configuration Register 1 (CR1) is used to define the distributed refresh interval for this HyperRAM device.
 The core DRAM array requires periodic refresh of all bits in the array.
 This can be done by the host system by reading or writing a location in each row within a specified time limit.
 The read or write access copies a row of bits to an internal buffer.
 At the end of the access the bits in the buffer are written back to the row in memory, thereby recharging (refreshing) the bits in the row of DRAM memory cells.